iConFormer: Dynamic Parameter-Efficient Tuning with Input-Conditioned Adaptation: Experiments

-We evaluate various fine-tuning approaches using backbones pre-trained via self-supervised learning paradigms~\cite{grill2020bootstrap, chen2021exploring, ema1, ema2}, as detailed in Table~\ref{classification}.
-The results demonstrate that iConFormer consistently outperforms linear probing, Visual Prompt Tuning (VPT) methods, and recently proposed adapter-based techniques.
-Specifically, iConFormer achieves performance improvements of 4.5\%, 3.36\%, and 4.99\% over VPT on the image benchmarks CIFAR-100, SVHN, and Food-101, respectively.
-Furthermore, when compared to recent adapter-based methods such as Adapter and AdaptFormer, iConFormer shows up to 1.04\%, 0.49\%, and 1.08\% higher accuracy, respectively.
-Notably, iConFormer also surpasses the full fine-tuning approach by more than 1\% Top-1 accuracy on the CIFAR-100 dataset.
-In summary, iConFormer is not only highly efficient compared to other adapter-based methods but also achieves superior performance with up to 2\% of the parameters used in full fine-tuning.
+\paragraph{Image Classification} We evaluated various fine-tuning approaches using ViT backbone~\cite{vit} pre-trained via self-supervised learning paradigms~\cite{grill2020bootstrap, chen2021exploring, ema1, ema2}, as detailed in Table~\ref{classification}.
+The results demonstrate that the iConFormer consistently outperforms linear probing, Visual Prompt Tuning (VPT) methods, and recently proposed adapter-based techniques.
+Specifically, the iConFormer achieves performance improvements of 4.5\%, 3.36\%, and 4.99\% over VPT on the image benchmarks CIFAR-100, SVHN, and Food-101, respectively.
+Furthermore, when compared to recent adapter-based methods such as Adapter~\cite{adapter_nlp} and AdaptFormer~\cite{adaptformer}, iConFormer shows up to 1.04\%, 0.49\%, and 1.08\% higher accuracy, respectively.
+Notably, iConFormer also surpasses the FFT approach by more than 1\% Top-1 accuracy on the CIFAR-100 dataset.
+Additionally, while consistently delivering better performance, iConFormer demonstrates computational efficiency with 35.65 GFLOPs, which is comparable to AdaptFormer (35.63G) and lower than Adapter (36.13G).
+In summary, our approach outperforms recent adapter-based approaches with similar computational efficiency, and provides comparable performance to the FFT despite tuning only 2\% of the parameters used in the FFT.